graphql/graphql-spec/spec/Section 6 -- Execution.md

 CollectFields(objectType, selectionSet, variableValues, path, deliveryGroup, visitedFragments):

+- If {path} is not provided, initialize it to an empty list.
+- If {deliveryGroup} is not provided, initialize it to be a new delivery group with path {path} and no parent.
 - If {visitedFragments} is not provided, initialize it to the empty set.
 - Initialize {groupedFields} to an empty ordered map of lists.
 - For each {selection} in {selectionSet}: